Why the Wealthy Love Cash, Part 2

 Safe and sound.
 She prioritizes savings and having safety and guarantees in her own financial strategy.

 If you’re familiar with her advice, you may know that her recommendations are often to put money in well-diversified mutual funds – an asset on the opposite end of the safe-to-risk spectrum – yet not much of her own money is there.

 Her personal financial strategy is conservative, and she’s a big believer in savings and personal responsibility.

 When asked whether she puts any money in the stock market at all, she says that she had $1 Million there, because she could afford to lose that much.

 Regardless of how you feel about her financial advice and opinions, we can learn more from what she does personally than what she recommends that you do with your money.

 The lesson here is that savings and safe assets are of great value.
 Those who have enough money that they can “afford to lose it,” are more likely to value protecting and keeping what they’ve built.

 Mark Cuban, Shark Tank star, investor, author, and the owner of the Dallas Mavericks, has built great wealth through a history of business ownership and a complex strategy of day-trading using puts and calls with stop-gaps.
 Today, he’s worth about $3.4 Billion.

-In an interview for Squawk on the Street with CNBC, he shares that in the stock market,
+In an interview, he shares that in the stock market

 He goes on to reveal that he has over 50% of his portfolio in cash so that he can sleep better at night and be prepared with the capital to jump on opportunities.
 He says he can use it for discounts or to pay down debt, and that it would be unwise to put that into the stock market looking for greater gains.